PaulHickman0/react-todo/README.md

 ## Tests

 I have added a few tests for the main list page and the list item component.
-These are not complete, however they cover a few of the basic functionality.
+These are not complete, however they cover most of the basic functionality.

 ### Running the tests